istio/istio.io/content/en/docs/tasks/security/authentication/authn-policy/index.md

 You can also add a JWT policy to an ingress gateway (e.g., service `istio-ingressgateway.istio-system.svc.cluster.local`).
 This is often used to define a JWT policy for all services bound to the gateway, instead of for individual services.

-### Enforce valid token must be presented.
+### Require a valid token

-To reject request without valid token, you will need to add an authorization rule to `deny` request without `requestPrincipal` as below.
-Request principal is available only when a valid JWT token is provided, so the rule is equivalent to deny requests without valid token.
+To reject requests without valid tokens, add an authorization rule specifying a `DENY` action for requests without request principals, shown as `notRequestPrincipals: ["*"]` in the following example.
+Request principals are available only when valid JWT tokens are provided.
+The rule therefore denies requests without valid tokens.

 {{< text bash >}}
 kubectl apply -f - <<EOF